Sal-Romano/4d.qbo/README.md

     - QuickBooks Online API
 - A server environment to host the FastAPI application.
 - Redis 6.0.16+
-- A reverse proxy (like Nginx) is recommended for production.
+- Nginx or another reverse proxy
-- A process manager (like systemd) is recommended for production.

 ## Setup